telerik/kendo-react-kb/docs/add-custom-event-to-the-editor.md

 ## Description
-How to attach a custom event like onBlur or onColumnMenu to the EditorView.
+How to attach a DOM event like onBlur or onColumnMenu to the EditorView.

 ## Solution
-This can be achieved by programmatically attaching the desired event and the handler to the EditorView.
-These events can be attached to the [onMount]({% slug api_editor_editorprops %}#toc-onmount) event of the Editor.
+The desired DOM events can be attached to the EditorView object using the [onMount]({% slug api_editor_editorprops %}#toc-onmount) event of the Editor.

-This is an example showcasing how to attach the onColumnMenu event:
+This is an example showcasing how to attach the onColumnMenu, onBlur and onClick events:

-{% meta id:index height:760 %}
+{% meta height:340 %}
 {% embed_file editor/attach-events/main.jsx preview %}
 {% endmeta %}